 Grants for Computational Resources

-- Referee Activity: Referee for several international journals, such as the Journal of Chemical Theory and Computation, the Journal of Chemical Information and Modeling, PLoS One and Proteins: Structure, Function and Bioinformatics
+Reviewer for several international journals, such as the Journal of Chemical Theory and Computation, Nature Chemistry, the Journal of Chemical Information and Modeling, PLoS One, Proteins: Structure, Function and Bioinformatics, PCCP

-- Conferences: Co-chair with Prof. A. Dickson at the 60th Biophysical Society meeting (Los Angeles, USA) for the Protein Small Molecule Interaction session (2016, February)
+2016, February.
+Chair with Prof. A. Dickson at the 60th Biophysical Society meeting (Los Angeles, USA) for the Protein Small Molecule Interaction session

-- Hobbies: I enjoy reading about history and philosophy (favorite books: Narcissus and Goldmund, H. Hesse; Ethics, Demonstrated in Geometrical Order, B. Spinoza; The Republic, Plato), playing instruments and outgoing sports (swimming, climbing, trekking, biking … )
+Hobbies: I play classical music (spanish guitar and piano) and I love painting and visiting art expositions.
+I enjoy reading about history and philosophy (favorite books: Narcissus and Goldmund, H. Hesse; Ethics, Demonstrated in Geometrical Order, B. Spinoza; The Republic, Plato).
+Besides, I relax doing outgoing sports like swimming, climbing, trekking, biking …